-For 2010/2011, the fund grew at approximately double the rate of increase of prices.
+For 2011/2012, the fund grew at a rate that was below inflation.
 Looking back over five-, 10- and 20-year periods, we can see from the chart below that the fund has grown more strongly than inflation over the longer term.